Workers’ Compensation in Illinois

 In 2011, at the strong request of Business and Insurance Companies a Workers’ Compensation “Reform” package was signed into law, aimed at lowering costs for employers in Illinois.
 Instead, the insurance industry has pocketed enormous profits and has not passed any savings along to employers.
 Any further changes in laws should instead look to promote insurance premium transparency and oversight – not further sacrifices by injured workers.

-- The National Council on Compensation Insurance (NCCI – an insurance industry rate making agency which provides workers’ compensation data) has issued its workers’ compensation advisory rates for 2020.
-It states that Illinois employers should see a 5.1 percent cut in their workers’ compensation insurance premiums in 2020 – this is the seventh consecutive rate reduction that has been recommended.1
+- The National Council on Compensation Insurance (NCCI – an insurance industry rate making agency which provides workers’ compensation data) has issued its workers’ compensation advisory rates for 2021.
+It states that Illinois employers should see a 0.4 percent cut in their workers’ compensation insurance premiums in 2021 – this is the eighth consecutive rate reduction that has been recommended.1

-- The biannual Oregon Workers’ Compensation Premium Rate Ranking Summary ranked Illinois as 22nd in the nation for workers’ compensation premium costs in 2018.
-This is down 14 spots from the 2016 study, and one of the largest drops in the country.2
+- The biannual Oregon Workers’ Compensation Premium Rate Ranking Summary ranked Illinois as 24th in the nation for workers’ compensation premium costs in 2020.
+This is down 2 spots from the 2018 study.2

-- Between 2013 and 2017, Illinois experienced a 12.4 percent decrease in total benefits paid, the fifth largest decrease in the country and is most likely attributable to the changes implemented in 2011.4
+- Between 2014 and 2018, Illinois experienced a 18.2 percent decrease in total benefits paid, the fourth largest decrease in the country and is most likely attributable to the changes implemented in 2011.4

 5 State of Illinois Workers’ Compensation Commission Annual Reports found at: https://www2.illinois.gov/sites/iwcc/about/Pages/annualreport.aspx